Stock mine

 The Stockmine ("stick mine"), also Betonmine ("concrete mine"), was a German anti-personnel stake mine used during the Second World War.
 It consisted of a cylindrical concrete main body on top of a short wooden stake.
-The concrete head contained a small TNT bursting charge, and was embedded with a number of metal fragments.
+The concrete head contained a small TNT bursting charge, and was embedded with metal fragments.
 A fuze is fitted to a central fuze well on the top of the mine.
 It could be used with a range of fuzes including the ZZ 35, ZZ 42 and ZU ZZ 35 that would trigger on either a tripwire pull or release.

-A number of copies of the mine were produced after the war by different countries including the Cuban PMFC-1, the Czechoslovakian PP-Mi-Sb, and the Yugoslavian PMR-2 which is found in Bosnia and Croatia.
+Copies of the mine were produced after the war by different countries including the Cuban PMFC-1, the Czechoslovak PP-Mi-Sb, and the Yugoslavian PMR-2 which is found in Bosnia and Croatia.